 Only the parent or the school can refer a student for a special education evaluation.
-The Coach should recommend (or request) that a parent or school refer a student for a Special Education Evaluation if it is believed that the student has a learning or other disability that interferes with their ability to progress in school.
+However, agency staff can request that the school refer the student when appropriate.
+The Middle School Education Specialist should recommend (or request) that a parent or school refer a student for a Special Education Evaluation if it is believed that the student has a learning or other disability that interferes with their ability to progress in school.